Training and Continuing Education

 Course Title: Compliance Law

-This course is a review of the FD&C Act, and the new statutory obligations, amendments and updates, and as well as general discussions regarding court versus administrative actions.
+Course Description: This course is a review of the Food, Drug and Cosmetic Act (FD&C Act) and the new statutory obligations, amendments and updates, as well as general discussions regarding court versus administrative actions.
 Case studies will reinforce the principles and concepts taught in the lecture.
 This is a dynamic learning experience designed to build upon the knowledge and experience of the participants.

 Upon completion of the course, participants will be able to:

-Secondary Audience: Professionals who perform 25% or more of Compliance-specific work and/or make compliance decisions (such as reviewing EIRs for enforcement, reviewing laboratory evidence, drafting recommendations for enforcement actions, recognizing potential enforcement actions, making regulatory decisions, coordinating actions with Centers and Office of General Counsel, advocating with FDA headquarters to take actions, convening PACs, assembling case information for legal actions, and finding and securing expert witnesses).
-Secondary target audience nominees should give a brief detail how they perform 25% or more of Compliance-specific work.
+Professionals who perform 25% or more of Compliance-specific work and/or make compliance decisions (such as reviewing EIRs for enforcement, reviewing laboratory evidence, drafting recommendations for enforcement actions, recognizing potential enforcement actions, making regulatory decisions, coordinating actions with the Centers and Office of Chief Counsel (OCC), advocating with FDA headquarters to take actions, convening PACs, assembling case information for legal actions, finding and securing expert witnesses).
+A one paragraph rationale must be submitted identifying performance of Compliance-specific work and/or compliance decisions.

 Course Duration: 4.5 Days

 Course Title: Practical Compliance Applications